Baylor University: Mascots

 Baylor's mascot is the American black bear.
-The university had two live bears on campus named Joy and Lady, each bearing the title of Judge in honor of the first live mascot.
-Joy died on July 18, 2022; the university has made plans to receive two rescue American black bear cubs in 2023 to continue Baylor’s tradition of having live bear mascots reside on campus.
+The university had two live bears on campus named Joy and Lady, each bearing the title of Judge in honor of Judge R.E.B.
+Baylor, one of the university's founders.
+Joy died on July 18, 2022, and Lady became a graduate of the class of 2023, officially retiring to a brand new facility off campus.
+The university announced in May 2023 that it was welcoming two new bear cubs to campus, cousins named Indy and Belle.
+The name "Indy" comes from "Independence", the town of Baylor's founding, and "Belle" pulls from the Carillon bells on campus.
+Like the past living mascots, they will reside on campus.
 The school's costumed mascots are Bruiser and Marigold.

 Although Baylor began intercollegiate athletic competition in the 1890s, students did not elect the university's mascot until 1914.
 The other two dozen nominees included the bald eagle and the bookworm.
-Three years later, the 107th Engineers, a U.S. Army troop stationed in Waco, gave Baylor its first live bear.
+Three years later, the 107th Engineers, a US Army troop stationed in Waco, gave Baylor its first live bear.
 The 107th Engineers had found the bear while traveling by train to Waco.
 After the troop left, the Baylor University Chamber of Commerce began caring for the animal.
 The organization still cares for the university's live bears.

 One of the most famous Baylor mascots was "Big Joe" or "College Joe" in the 1930s.
 The bear (originally named Buckshot) was the pet of local businessman Herbert E. Mayr and was known to perform circus tricks and drink from a bottle at Mayr's business.
 The bear was housed at The Cotton Palace Zoo after it became too large to keep as a pet and destroyed the backseat of Mayr's car.
 Due to the expense of food, Mayr transferred responsibility for the bear to Waco attorney Woodie Zachery.
 It was later adopted by W.W.
-Boyd and soon began its 11 years as Baylor's mascot "College Joe."
+Boyd and soon began its 11 years as Baylor's mascot "College Joe".
 Following its death, the bear was stuffed and given a special display at the university.

 The university's costumed mascot, Bruiser, was introduced at the beginning of the 1981–1982 basketball season.
 The mascot appears at football and basketball events, along with university pep rallies and community events.
 Bruiser also travels with the basketball team to games for the Big 12 Basketball Tournament, NIT and NCAA Tournaments.

 Traditions

-Baylor has many traditions that have developed since the university was founded.
-Some take the form of annual celebrations, while others are symbolized in memorials.
-The Baylor Chamber of Commerce is the oldest student organization on the campus that is responsible for most of the school's traditions.